maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 - GET the Mutable Data for a given `Public Name`.
 - GET the `Resolvable Map` for this container
-- Resolve the `:default` CAS url if available.
+- Resolve the `:default` XOR-URL if available.

 Unavailability of any data being dereferenced will throw an error.